 In 2014, the Ebola epidemic spread through West Africa at terrifying speed.
 At its height, five people were being infected every hour in Sierra Leone alone, and the number of cases was doubling every three weeks.
 Already fragile health systems were quickly pushed to breaking point.
 Shortages of protective clothing left health workers vulnerable to infection and many died.

 The outbreak was one of the most challenging contexts Save the Children's teams had ever faced.
-To deal with the crisis effectively, we had to help build health infrastructure and information systems from scratch – something that would normally take years.
+To deal with the Ebola crisis effectively, we had to help build health infrastructure and information systems from scratch – something that would normally take years.